Murder!

-Murder! is a 1930 British thriller film co-written and directed by Alfred Hitchcock and starring Herbert Marshall, Norah Baring and Edward Chapman.
-Written by Hitchcock, his wife Alma Reville and Walter C. Mycroft, it is based on the 1928 novel Enter Sir John by Clemence Dane and Helen Simpson.
-It was Hitchcock's third all-talkie film, after Blackmail (1929) and Juno and the Paycock (1930).
+Murder! is a 1930 British mystery thriller film co-written and directed by Alfred Hitchcock, and starring Herbert Marshall, Norah Baring and Edward Chapman.
+Written by Hitchcock, his wife Alma Reville, and Walter C. Mycroft, based on the 1928 novel Enter Sir John by Clemence Dane and Helen Simpson, it is Hitchcock's third all-talkie film, after Blackmail (1929) and Juno and the Paycock (1930).

 Plot

-In 1930, Diana Baring (Norah Baring), a young actress in a travelling theatre troupe, is found in a daze with blood on her clothes, sitting by the murdered body of another young actress, Edna Druce.
-The poker used to commit the murder was at Diana's feet, but she has no memory of what happened during the minutes the crime was committed.
-The two young women were thought to have been rivals, and the police arrest her.
+Diana Baring, a young actress in a travelling theatre troupe, is found in a daze with blood on her clothes, sitting by the murdered body of another young actress, Edna Druce.
+The poker used to commit the murder is at Diana's feet, but she has no memory of what happened during the minutes that the crime was committed.
+The two young women are thought to have been rivals, and the police arrest her.
 Diana withholds some important information deliberately, to protect something about the identity of a man that she will not name.

-At her trial most of the jury are certain she is guilty.
-One or two feel that she may have a severe mental illness which meant that she really did have no memory of killing the other woman, but they are convinced that she should still be hanged lest she strike again.
-One juror, Sir John Menier (Herbert Marshall), a celebrated actor-manager, seems sure she must be innocent, but is brow-beaten into voting "guilty" along with the rest of the jury.
-Diana is imprisoned, and awaiting hanging.
+At her trial, most of the jury are certain she is guilty.
+One or two feel that she may have a severe mental illness which means that she really does have no memory of killing the other woman, but they are convinced that she should still be hanged lest she strike again.
+One juror, Sir John Menier, a celebrated actor-manager, seems sure she must be innocent, but is brow-beaten into voting "guilty" along with the rest of the jury.
+Diana is imprisoned, and awaits hanging.

-Sir John feels responsible, as he was the one who had recommended that Diana take the touring job in order for her to get more life experience.
-It also turns out that Diana has been a fan of his since childhood.
-She is beautiful, and seems far too honest and straightforward to be a criminal of any kind.
-Using skills he has learned in the theatre, Sir John investigates the murder with the help of the stage manager Ted Markham (Edward Chapman) and his wife Doucie (Phyllis Konstam).
-They narrow the possible suspects down to one male actor in the troupe, Handel Fane (Esme Percy), who often plays cross-dressing roles.
+John feels responsible, as he had recommended that Diana take the touring job in order for her to get more experience.
+He discovers Diana has been a fan of his since childhood, and considers her far too honest and straightforward to be a criminal of any kind.
+Using skills he has learned in the theatre, John investigates the murder with the help of the stage manager Ted Markham and his wife Doucie.
+They narrow the possible suspects down to a male actor in the troupe, Handel Fane.